Making Money (off a Web Game)

 Stencyl Games that won Major Sponsorships

-- It’s possible to make decent money creating Flash games.
+- It’s possible to make some money creating web games.

 - Go for a sponsorship if you want to make money.